I: Governing Structures

 The Member Hiring Committee (HiCom) shall be a committee of BSC members.
 HiCom shall act as the hiring body for BSC member positions.
 HiCom is responsible for assisting with advertising/recruitment, evaluating, interviewing, and hiring qualified applicants for BSC member positions.
 Committee composition:

 The Member Hiring Committee shall consist of the HiCom Chair, the Direct Supervisor of the position being hired, and members that have attended a BSC Hiring Committee training session.
-No Central Level Member, Regular, Part-Time or Temporary Employee may serve on the Member Hiring Committee.
-Central-level workshifters may serve on the committee.
+Central Level Member, Regular, Part-Time or Temporary Employees and nonmember employees may serve on the Member Hiring Committee.

 - 1. The Member Hiring Committee (HiCom) shall consist of five to seven members each term.
 HiCom members shall be selected by the HiCom Chair and Executive Director.

-- 2. At least three HiCom members will be invited by the HiCom Chair to each hiring session.
-Quorum for all hiring sessions shall be three voting members, not including the Chair and the Direct Supervisor.
+- 2. HiCom members will be invited by the HiCom Chair to each hiring session.
+Quorum for all hiring sessions shall be three voting members, including the Chair and the Direct Supervisor.

 - 3. Committee decisions shall be made by majority vote.